Commute by Bicycle

 The first question to ask yourself is, "How fast can I ride?"
 If you can easily average 20 mph over the course of your commute, a 20-mile commute will take you an hour to an hour and fifteen minutes depending on conditions.
 This question is kindred to the question, "How much time can I devote to my commute?"
 If you are an accomplished triathlete or bicycle racer and can easily average 25 mph in a headwind and pouring rain, and you can spend 2 hours each way on your commute, then it is okay if you live 50 miles or so away from work.

 - Think about what you are doing.
-Do not use your i-Pod.
+Do not use your phone while riding.
 Do not think about work, or the fight you just had with your wife.
 Instead, listen for cars and live to have another fight with your wife another day.

 - Wear bright-colored clothing, reflective material, and lights, and take it for granted that many drivers still will not see you.
 That's why you should stay alert instead of listening to your i-Pod.
 Remember, too, that even if you make eye contact with a driver, that doesn't necessarily mean they actually see you.

 - Wear a helmet.
 A helmet is a brain hat.
 Those who have a brain should wear one.
 If you don't have a brain you can prove it by not wearing a helmet.